tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-5-s3-lesson-11-hands-on.md

 #### Step 5: Final Review

 - **Review All Options**: Carefully review all the options you have selected, including job details, device type, and network settings.
 Make sure everything is configured as per your requirements for the data transfer job.
-- **Verification**: It's crucial to double-check all entered information to prevent issues during the job execution and device handling.
+- **Verification**: It's important to double-check all entered information to prevent issues during the job execution and device handling.
 <!-- pagebreak -->

 #### Step 6: Cancel or Confirm the Order